saagie/gradle-saagie-dataops-plugin/README.md

 ------------
-groupList - List all groups for the user platformList - List available platforms projectExportJob1 - export v1 job for saagie projectExportJob2 - export v1 job for saagie projectsCreate - Create a brand new project projectsCreateJob - Create a brand new job in a project projectsCreatePipeline - Create a pipeline projectsDelete - Archive a project projectsDeleteJob - Delete a job projectsDeletePipeline - delete a pipeline projectsExport - Export a list of jobs or pipelines for a project to a zip extension projectsExportV1 - Export a list of jobs or pipelines from Manager to a zip format to be imported into V2( projects) projectsGetJobInstanceStatus - Get the status of a job instance projectsGetPipelineInstanceStatus - Get the status of a pipeline instance projectsImport - Import a List of jobs or pipelines using the artifacts from a zip location projectsList - List all projects on the environment projectsListJobs - List all jobs of a project projectsListPipelines - List all pipelines of a project
+groupList - List all groups for the user platformList - List available platforms projectsCreate - Create a brand new project projectsCreateJob - Create a brand new job in a project projectsCreatePipeline - Create a pipeline projectsDelete - Archive a project projectsDeleteJob - Delete a job projectsDeletePipeline - delete a pipeline projectsExport - Export a list of jobs, pipelines and environments variables for a project to a zip format projectsExportV1 - Export a list of jobs, pipelines and environment variables from Manager to a zip format so it can be imported into V2 ( projects ) projectsGetJobInstanceStatus - Get the status of a job instance projectsGetPipelineInstanceStatus - Get the status of a pipeline instance projectsImport - Import a List of jobs, pipelines or environment variables using the artifacts from a zip location projectsList - List all projects on the environment projectsListJobs - List all jobs of a project projectsListPipelines - List all pipelines of a project